thoughtram/blog/_posts/2014-06-24-organizing-hannovers-first-rust-meetup.md

 layout:     post
 title: "Organizing Hanovers first Rust meetup"
 date: "2014-06-24"
-summary: As thoughtram we are dedicated to invest into interesting new technologies that we feel are exciting and have the potential to become popular.
-Not for money, but for fun!
+summary: We are excited to announce that we'll run a Rust meetup in Hanover - read on for more info!

 redirect_from:
   - /posts/organizing-hannovers-first-rust-meetup/